JoseLuis1248/Automation_SeleniumVS/README.md

 ![Gif](/Resources/CrossBrowser.gif)

 I recommend to use Selenium Grid or another formal tool for CrossBrowser Testing.
-But, if you want just to execute your test cases on differents types of browser.
-On the proyect you will find a cross browser test example, which has been designed to be executed on Chrome, Firefox and Edge browsers.
+But, if you just want to execute your test cases on differents types of browser: on the proyect you will find a cross browser test example, which has been designed to be executed on Chrome, Firefox and Edge browsers.

 ## Credits